- Organization Overview

 Because of her expertise in integrative and complementary therapies, Candy Tsourounis, PharmD, Department of Clinical Pharmacy, was selected to participate in an international practicum on dietary supplement research, which was sponsored by the National Institutes of Health, Office of Dietary Supplements and held in Bethesda, Maryland.

-Dorothy Apollonio, PhD, Department of Clinical Pharmacy received the inaugural Best Article Prize for 2007-2008, with her co-authors, for "Wheat from Chaff: Third Party Monitoring and FEC Enforcement Actions."
+Dorothy Apollonio, PhD, MPP, Department of Clinical Pharmacy received the inaugural Best Article Prize for 2007-2008, with her co-authors, for "Wheat from Chaff: Third Party Monitoring and FEC Enforcement Actions."
 The piece was published by the journal Regulation & Governance, which also sponsored the award.

 James Wells, PhD, chair, Department of Pharmaceutical Chemistry, gave the Herman S. Bloch Award Lecture in Chemistry at the University of Chicago this spring, and the Annual Sidney Weinhouse Memorial Lecture at Thomas Jefferson University in Philadelphia this past winter.